RockLib/RockLib.Messaging/docs/CloudEvents.md

 ## Validating messages and events

-To ensure that a cloud event is valid, call its `Validate()` method - it will throw a `CloudEventValidationException` if the event has missing or invalid attribute values.
+To ensure that a CloudEvent is valid, call its `Validate()` method - it will throw a `CloudEventValidationException` if the event has missing or invalid attribute values.

-To ensure that a `SenderMessage` is valid for a given `IProtocolBinding`, call the static `Validate` method on the specified cloud event type - it will throw a `CloudEventValidationException` if the sender message has missing or invalid headers given the specified protocol binding.
+To ensure that a `SenderMessage` is valid for a given `IProtocolBinding`, call the static `Validate` method on the specified CloudEvent type - it will throw a `CloudEventValidationException` if the sender message has missing or invalid headers given the specified protocol binding.

 To ensure that all messages sent by an `ISender` are in the correct format for a given `IProtocolBinding`, wrap it in a `ValidatingSender` and call a static `Validate(SenderMessage, IProtocolBinding)` method in the callback.
 There is also a `AddValidation<TCloudEvent>()` extension method for `ISenderBuilder` that calls the static `Validate` method of type `TCloudEvent`: